bluehabit/BlogPosts/CSS/CSS Only Animations.md

 ```

 Lets break it down and step through this code.
 We begin by using the `id` selector to select `#furniture`, while also utilizing the `:checked` pseudo selector to manage the state.
+We only want this behavior to occur when it is `:checked`.

 Then we use the `~` symbol to select its sibling with the class `.content`.
-From here there is a space indicating a descendent selector.
+From here there is a *space* between the elements indicating a descendent selector.
 Therefore, we are selecting all descendents of `.content` with the `id` of `#furniture-content`.
-When this item is selected we will set the `display` to `block`.
-Recall its previous value was `display:none`.
+When this item is selected we will set the `display` to `block` from `display: none`.

 Lets finish up the other selectors now.